kkensuke/myjb/basic/linux.md

 |Ctrl + K| Cut the part of the line after the cursor|
 |Ctrl + Y| Paste the last thing you cut|

+### Special symbols

-### There are 4 special symbols and each of them represents a location.
+There are 4 special symbols and each of them represents a location.

 /	root dir\
 \.	current dir\